Vance Havner

 Vance Havner (October 17, 1901 – August 12, 1986) was an American Southern Baptist minister, evangelist, and author.
 Over a ministry career spanning more than seven decades, he became widely recognized for his concise preaching style, commitment to biblical authority, and focus on revivalism.
 He initially served as a pastor before transitioning to a career in itinerant evangelism.
 Billy Graham referred to him as "the most quoted preacher in America," and he remains influential in conservative Protestant circles.

 Early life and initial ministry

 Havner was born on October 17, 1901, in Vale, North Carolina.
 He displayed an aptitude for preaching from a young age, delivering his first sermon at 12 years old.
 By the age of 15, he had been ordained as a Baptist minister, gaining regional recognition for his direct and compelling sermons.

 Havner briefly attended Catawba College, Wake Forest University, and Moody Bible Institute but did not complete a degree at any of them.
-He later credited his development largely to personal study of the Bible, Pilgrim's Progress, and the sermons and writings of preachers such as Charles Spurgeon.
+He later credited his development largely to personal study of the Bible, John Bunyan's Pilgrim's Progress, and the sermons and writings of preachers such as Charles Spurgeon.